 These chocolate cherry scones are a staple in my house.
 My kids love them to the point my daughter makes them on her own.
-Enjoy these simple treats, and shop my affiliate links where I earn a commission to help keep this site running if you purchase.
+Enjoy these simple treats, and shop my affiliate links where I earn a commission if you purchase.

 You want to know a secret?
 It takes my oven more time to preheat than it does for me to prep these chocolate cherry scones and clean the kitchen.
 I’m not exaggerating.
 These are so fast to throw together, and when stored in a tightly sealed container on my counter, they taste great the next day when I make them ahead of time.

 I cut mine into triangles because I like my scones this way best.
 It’s easy to shape the dough into a circle, then use my bench scraper to cut the circle into half, then quarters, then eighths.
 Honestly, my bench scraper is one of those tools I use all the time for so many things.
 It cuts so well, including items in my nonstick baking pans that I don’t want to scratch and bread dough into smaller pieces for rolls or multiple loaves.
 That said, you can make drop scones in the “blob” shape or any other shape you want.
 Don’t make more than 10, however, or you’ll need to adjust the baking time.

 One reason I love these scones is that I always have all the ingredients in my house.
 They don’t call for cream or and specialty ingredients, and adding the oatmeal not only gives them a great texture and flavor, but I pretend like they’re actually good for me.
 Well, at least better for me….

 My kids adore these with dried cherries and chocolate chips.
 I agree that the cherry chocolate combo works pretty much anywhere.
 I do make these with dried blueberries and other fruit sometimes, and then I swap out the almond extract for vanilla, but chocolate cherry definitely win the day.